Outsourced-Logic/Skipper/README.md

 1. Download Skipper.zip
 2. Unzip the file into a new folder titled 'Skipper'
-3. Navigate to the extension manaegment screen of your browser (chrome://extensions/)
+3. Navigate to the extension management screen of your browser (chrome://extensions/)
 4. Click 'Load unpacked'
 5. Select the unzipped 'Skipper' file